3a1b2c3/seeingSpace/README.md

 <img src="(https://user-images.githubusercontent.com/74843139/134806495-5d40deff-328c-42b5-ada4-2035399abf1f.png" width=200>
 <small><i>Source: CVPR 2019 Data-Driven Computational Imaging</i></small>

-**LiDAR**<a name="lidar"> stands for 88light detection and ranging**, and has been around since 1961.
+**LiDAR**<a name="lidar"> stands for **light detection and ranging**, and has been around since 1961.
 It uses lasers to ping off objects and return to the source of the laser, measuring distance by timing the travel, or flight, of the light pulse.
 Time-of-flight cameras on smartphones tend to be used to improve focus accuracy and speed, in particular better low-light focus.

 # Related fields
 ## Photogrammetry (first mentioned in 1867)